chef/chef-web-docs/content/style_reuse.md

 ### Danger

-Danger should be used rarely and only when there are serious consequences for the user:
+Danger should be used when there are serious consequences for the user:

 ```go
 {{</* danger */>}}